CloudM-Migrate/documentation/Engineering-Reference/O365DestinationAO.md

 {: .no_toc }
 Default Value: Always

-Choose whether to run the PowerShell after script.
-This script will be run at the end of every user migration.
+Choose whether to run the PowerShell finalize script.
+This script will be run when all migrations have completed.

 Change Conditions: ??